cfezequiel/self-driving-car-nd/P5_extended_kalman_filter/README.md

-# Project 4 Behavioral Cloning
+# Project 5 Extended Kalman Filter

 ## Objective
 - Implement an extended kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements